vkatasonov/CPP42/README.md

 ## Usage

 Each folder corresponds to a project from the Piscine CPP and contains the source code and corresponding tests.
-To compile and run`make` in each folder.
+To compile and run `make` in each folder or compile each project manually using clang++ -Wall -Wextra -Werror -std=c++98 including necessary dependencies and headers.

 ## Authors
 [Vladimir Katasonov (@vkatasonov)](https://github.com/vkatasonov)